aeon-toolkit/aeon/docs/code_of_conduct.md

 Unacceptable behavior and code of conduct violations are determined and dealt with at the discretion of the aeon [Code of Conduct Workgroup (COCW)](./governance.md#code-of-conduct-workgroup).
-Possible actions taken include warnings, mediated meeting and apologies and expulsion from the project depending on the severity of the breach.
+Possible actions taken include warnings, mediated meeting and/or apologies, and expulsion from the project depending on the severity of the breach.
 The COCW can edit and remove comments and other contributions that are not aligned to this Code of Conduct.

 Examples of unacceptable behaviour include (but are not limited to):
 - Personal attacks, insults and threats